 - Documented ownership by marque historian Marcel Massini

-- Awarded at the 2012 Villa d’Este Concorso d’Eleganza
+- 2012 Villa d’Este Concorso d’Eleganza award winner

-- An exceptional SWB for international exhibitions and marque events
+- Ideal for international exhibitions and marque events

 The Ferrari 250 GT berlinetta passo corto rightfully holds strong favor with today’s collectors, combining a design and competition pedigree that is nearly unequaled.
 The Short-Wheelbase, or SWB, as it is affectionately known, occupies a unique and important link in the Ferrari racing lineage as a short-wheelbase evolution of the uber-successful 250 GT ‘Tour de France’ berlinetta that dominated the late 1950s, and a direct precursor to that apogee of front-engine road-racing development, the 250 GTO.
 Produced in a modest batch of 165 cars over three years, the SWB claims rarity yet was produced in sufficient numbers to allow for discreet competition and road-going versions, the latter of which were nearly as powerful as the racing car but were luxuriously trimmed and bodied in steel.

 This sensational late-production lusso example of the celebrated SWB benefits from a well-documented history and a premium restoration to factory standards conducted under the supervision of Ferrari Classiche itself.
 The 132nd example built, chassis no. 3359 GT, was mounted with a steel body and finished to road-going specifications, including an interior swathed in Rosso Vaumol leather and coachwork finished in Grigio Argento, combining for one of the period’s most stunning and elegant color schemes.